-PROGRAM 2-12 WATER AND WASTEWATER SERVICE.
-The County will work with affordable housing developers proposing lower or moderate-income housing units to identify funding opportunities for any potential water or wastewater improvements that may be needed for their projects, including within CSA 12 (Thornton), Mokelumne Acres Maintenance District, Lockeford Service District, and Raymus Village Maintenance District.
-The County will support developer funded applications, and also apply for funding as needed and as available in support of proposed housing developments affordable to lower or moderate-income households to help eliminate any potential barriers to the cost of potential water and wastewater improvements.-by The County will also proactively coordinate with service providers to proactively apply for funding for system improvements and/or maintenance at least once per year.
+- PROGRAM 2-12 WATER AND WASTEWATER SERVICE.
+The County will continue to coordinate with various service providers to ensure adequate infrastructure and services are available to serve proposed development.
+Actions will include: - The County will work with affordable housing developers proposing lower or moderate-income housing units to identify funding opportunities for any potential water or wastewater improvements that may be needed for their projects, including within CSA 12 (Thornton), Mokelumne Acres Maintenance District, Lockeford Service District, and Raymus Village Maintenance District. - Support developer funded applications, and also apply for funding as needed and as available in support of proposed housing developments affordable to lower or moderate-income households to help eliminate any potential barriers to the cost of potential water and wastewater improvements. - The County will also proactively coordinate an annual meeting with community water and wastewater service providers to identify system upgrades, expansion, and consolidation of funding opportunities to ensure all community members have access to safe drinking water and wastewater services and meet annually with developers and community stakeholders to discuss and pursue or support additional funding sources.
+Proactively coordinate with service providers to proactively apply for funding for system improvements and/or maintenance at least once per year.seek and apply for funding and support funding applications by service providers (at least annually and on-going) for infrastructure and service expansions that are consistent with the County's General Plan. - Additionally, the County will continue to coordinate with service providers to assess development trends, needs for infrastructure and services, and plans for expansion, consistent with housing development trends.
+As part of this coordination, the County will provide assistance as appropriate to encourage infrastructure improvements in communities with infrastructure and service deficiencies. - As funding permits, the County will utilize Community Development Block Grant (CDBG) funds for infrastructure improvements to support development of affordable housing.

 Responsible Party: Housing Authority, Neighborhood Preservation, Community Development (Lead Roles); Public Works (Supporting Role, if needed) Funding: Local, State, and federal funds Timeframe: As projects are proposed, coordinate with developers of lower or moderate-income housing to support funding applications and apply for funding as needed and available to help reduce the cost of potential water and wastewater improvements for affordable housing projects.
 Work with water and sewer providers of City-specific systems and monitor available capacity twice during the planning period and as development projects are proposed on county properties to ensure county-served parcels are not constrained.
 Should capacity be identified as a constraint at any point in the future during the planning period, the County will identify additional sites within three months where infrastructure is available to meet the needed RHNA.
+Meet with service providers annually.
+Assess expansion and infrastructure needs three times during the planning period.
+Communicate and engage with CDBG-related activities in alignment with funding periods.
+Seek and apply for funding and/or support service provider funding applications annually.

 Quantified Objective: Facilitate water service for the development of 43 units of housing affordable to lower-income households and 35 units of housing affordable to moderate-income households.